+Also offered through Distance Education.
 This is a core course for students.
-Also offered through Distance Education.

-Exclusion(s): POE105, POE106, POE206
+POE105, POE106, POE206

 POE210 Introduction to Peacekeeping

 This course is designed to introduce students to the wide range of activities referred to as peacekeeping.
 The history of peacekeeping is reviewed through a series of case studies to better understand the evolution of contemporary peace support operations.
 This course provides an analysis of the consequences of peacekeeping and the emerging trends in the field, including gender and peacekeeping, HIV/AIDS and peacekeeping, and the impact of non-state actors on peacekeeping.